Difference between faradic and galvanic current

 Galvanic current

-Direct Galvanic current is mainly used for iontophoresis/ Ionization i.e. transference of ions of drugs into the tissues through the skin by electrolytic means for pain relief, for stimulation of weak muscles, for preliminary treatment of atonic paralysis and disturbance in the blood flow.
+Direct Galvanic current is mainly used for iontophoresis/ Ionization, i.e., the transference of drug ions into the tissues through the skin by electrolytic means for pain relief, stimulation of weak muscles, preliminary treatment of atonic paralysis, and disturbance in blood flow.

-In general, the intensity of current passed through any part of the body does not exceed 0.3 to 0.5 mA/cm2 of electrode surface.
-The duration of treatment is 10-20 minutes [1].
+Generally, the current intensity passed through any body part does not exceed 0.3 to 0.5 mA/cm2 of the electrode surface.
+The duration of treatment is 10-20 minutes 1.

 Indication of galvanic type current.

 1. Contraction of denervated muscle.
-For example, use of galvanic current in foot drop
+For example, the use of galvanic current in foot drop

-2. Stimulation of small muscles which easily gets tired.
-Like muscles of face.
+2. Stimulation of small muscles, which quickly get tired.
+Like muscles of the face.

 3. This is mainly used to influence the pain threshold.